 Research and farming experience show that ploughing and many tillage practices are eroding the soils, resulting in poorer non-fertile soils with reduced carbon storage sinks.
-For this reason, many farmers may use glyphosate instead of tilling - and conveniently to save several hours of labour work.
-Recent studies show that, in fact, reduced shallow tilling (limited to 25 cm of soil depth) not only reduces weed density but is also good for the soil in the long-term (it positively affects soil communities such as earthworms and mycorrhizal fungi) and therefore it is a good weed management technique that overcomes the need to use herbicides.
-When reduced tilling is combined with the use of green manure to raise nitrogen levels, crop yields can be comparable, while maintaining soil fertility and its carbon storage capacity high (TILMAN-ORG, 2011-2014).
+For this reason, many farmers may use glyphosate instead of tilling - and conveniently save several hours of labour work.
+Recent studies show that, in fact, reduced tillage (RT), such as shallow inversion ploughing (limited to 25 cm of soil depth) or non-inversion tillage (up to 10 or 25 cm), not only reduces weed density but also causes less disturbance to the soil in the long-term (has lower impact on soil communities, such as earthworms and mycorrhizal fungi) compared to deep tillage (over 25 cm soil depth) and therefore it can be considered a good weed management technique that overcomes the need to use herbicides.
+When reduced tilling is combined with the use of green manure to raise nitrogen levels, crop yields can be comparable, while soil fertility and carbon storage capacity is maintained (TILMAN-ORG, 2011-2014).